bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.2 is Here.md

 ### Dokka 0.9.8

-Together with Kotlin 1.0.2, we’re releasing a new version of Dokka, the Kotlin documentation generation tool.
+Together with Kotlin 1.0.2, we’re releasing a new version of  [Dokka](https://github.com/kotlin/dokka) , the Kotlin documentation generation tool.
 If you’re using Dokka in your project, you need to upgrade Dokka together with Kotlin, because older Dokka versions are incompatible with Kotlin 1.0.2.
 New features in Dokka 0.9.8 include:

 * Android Gradle plugin, for generating documentation for Android libraries and applications;
 * Support for generating a javadoc jar file in the Maven plugin.

 ### Conclusion

-You can see the full list of bugfixes and changes to the compiler, standard library and the tools in the changelog.
+You can see the full list of bugfixes and changes to the compiler, standard library and the tools in the  [changelog](https://github.com/JetBrains/kotlin/blob/1.0.2/ChangeLog.md) .
-While working on the release, we received a lot of valuable feedback from the users of the Early Access Preview builds.
+While working on the release, we received a lot of valuable feedback from the users of the  [Early Access Preview builds](https://discuss.kotlinlang.org/t/kotlin-1-0-2-eap/1581) .
 We’re really grateful to everyone who has provided feedback, and we welcome you to join the EAP program for future updates.
-As usual, if you run into any problems with the new release, you’re welcome to ask for help on the forums, on Slack (get an invite here), or to report issues in the issue tracker.
+As usual, if you run into any problems with the new release, you’re welcome to ask for help on the  [forums](https://discuss.kotlinlang.org/) , on Slack (get an invite  [here](http://kotlinslackin.herokuapp.com/) ), or to report issues in the  [issue tracker](https://youtrack.jetbrains.com/issues/KT) .